Aayushbohora/Aayushbohora/README.md

 ## 🎯 Hobbies & Interests

-- 🚀 Rocketry — fascinated by building and understanding rockets
+- 🚀 Rocketry — fascinated by building and understanding rockets and creating a model rocket
-- 🔭 Astronomy — exploring the stars and the universe
+- 🔭 Astronomy — exploring the stars and the universe planets
 - 💻 Programming — coding everything from mods to apps
+-  🎯 Intrested in learning everything this is my aim

 ## 📊 GitHub Stats